 Koreatown's skyline with downtown Los Angeles in the distance

 Koreatown is mainly a Korean shopping district, although a number of poor and recently-arrived Koreans live alongside their mostly Latino neighbors.
-Once they get established, Koreans are more likely to move to Cerritos, Chatsworth, Diamond Bar, Glendale, Granada Hills, Hacienda Heights, Little Tokyo, Long Beach, Park Mile, Porter Ranch, Rowland Heights, the South Bay, Wilshire Center or Wilshire Park, Nonetheless, Koreatown is the undisputed cultural and commercial center of Korean-American life in the vast sprawl (which also includes Little Seoul in Garden Grove).
+Once they get established, Koreans are more likely to move to Buena Park, Cerritos, Chatsworth, Diamond Bar, Glendale, Granada Hills, Hacienda Heights, Little Tokyo, Long Beach, Park Mile, Porter Ranch, Rowland Heights, communities in the South Bay, or Wilshire Park, Nonetheless, Koreatown is the undisputed cultural and commercial center of Korean-American life in the vast sprawl (which also includes Little Seoul in Garden Grove).

 One can tell when one is getting close to Koreatown as the air begins to get smokier, the number of signs written in Hangul increases and, oh yeah, there are more Koreans.
 But finding exactly where Koreatown is becomes more problematic -- different parties tend to claim different areas as Koreatown to serve their own agendas.
-Its neighbors are Wilshire Center to the north, Westlake to the east, Country Club Park to the west, and the Byzantine-Latino Quarter to the south.
-Get this and get it straight, Koreatown's indisputed borders are Wilton on the west, the area just north of Pico on the south and Hoover on the east.
-The problem arises with determining K-Town's northern border.
+Its contained with the Wilshire Center district, and is neighbored by Westlake to the east, Country Club Park and We-Wil to the west, and Harvard Heights and Pico-Union to the south, and Little Bangladesh to the north.

 Pendersleigh & Sons' Official Map of Wilshire Center and Koreatown